Valentinka2222/employees_directory/README.md

 # Employees Directory

 **Employees Directory** is a React and Redux-based application designed to provide a comprehensive view of employees across different departments within a company.
 The app offers functionalities to filter employees by departments, view detailed employee profiles, and sort or filter based on various criteria, such as age.
-This tool is ideal for quickly locating team members and reviewing organizational structure.You can view the live app here: Employee [Employees Directory on Netlify](https://employees-dir.netlify.app/).
+This tool is ideal for quickly locating team members and reviewing organizational structure.You can view the live app here: [Employees Directory on Netlify](https://employees-dir.netlify.app/).

 ## Features